mhsnook/msnook.xyz/README.md

 ## Code patterns

-The site uses NextJS's built-ins wherever possible, including the `useSWR` hook to manage data fetching.
-Forms are handled by `react-hook-forms`.
+The site uses NextJS's built-ins wherever possible, and `react-query` to manage data fetching.
+Forms are handled by `react-hook-forms`, with `supabase-js` handling the fetchers and posts.
-Although `supabase-js` handles all the fetcher functions, client-side fetching is still routed through useSWR for its convenient cache management which so far has obviated the need for any central store or context providers.

 Components that need to know whether the user is logged in can use the hook `useSession` to see if the session is present and the basic details of